smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 When smoke submerges, it doesn’t enter as one single bodied pocket.
 Instead, smoke bubbles into many little bodies before returning to air.

-But between the two events, these smoke bubbles are confined and forced through tight chambers and are constantly interacting with each other.
+But between the submersion and resurfacing, these smoke bubbles are confined and forced through tight chambers and are constantly interacting with each other.

 <img alt="bong sitting on table" class="lazyload img-right" data-src="/images/bongs/pretty-bong-on-table.jpg">

-Submerged pockets of smoke are constantly dividing, collecting, and conjointing.
+Submerged pockets of smoke are constantly dividing, collecting, and conjoining.

-This ongoing traffic is a given in percolation, but it is actually best for your bubbles to be seperated.
+This ongoing underwater bong traffic is inevitable in percolation, but it is actually beneficial for your bubbles to be as seperated as possible.

 Luckily, there are ways to control this separation of bubbles.